 Calculations Description In Oracle time (Avg.)
 In Oracle time divided by the amount of executions.
 Duration time (Avg.)
-Duration time divided by the amount of executions or sessions (the parameter depends on the entity
+Duration time divided by the amount of executions or sessions (the parameter depends on the entity that is used).

 The following is an explanation based on an example statement using a parallel query.